zeroboo/nodejs-random-selector/README.md

     [['1000$', 50]
         , ['10$', 5000]
     ]
-    , 10000///total frequency is larger than sum of all element's freequency means that there is chance for selecting failed );
+    , 10000 /*total frequency is larger than sum of all element's freequency it means there is chance for selecting failed */ );
 console.log("Prize: ", realWheel.select());
 ```